knative/func/docs/provision_kind.md

 apiVersion: kind.x-k8s.io/v1alpha4
 networking:
   apiServerAddress: "10.10.10.1" # default is 127.0.0.1 (local only)
   apiServerPort: 6443            # default is random.
-Note this must be unique per cluster.
 ```

 Delete the current cluster if necessary: